 Grease Each Fitting Whenever You Change the Oil

 Every fitting should be greased each time you change the oil.
 Again, the owner’s manual should assist you in locating all of the mower’s fittings.
 In addition, an adaptable hose can make reaching the lawn mower fittings much easier.
-A grease gun and hose can be purchased at any auto parts dealer or home center store.
+A grease gun for lawn mower and hose can be purchased at any auto parts dealer or home center store.

-When Should the Oil be Changed?
+When Should the Oil Be Changed?

 Typically, the oil should be changed in the fall, or at the end of lawn-mowing season.
 By changing the oil at this time, you can extend the life of the engine and mower.
 Fresh oil contains rust inhibitors, which lengthen a mower’s life.
 If you do not change the oil at the end of the season, deposits will settle in the engine during the off-season.
 Changing the oil should be a part of your lawn mower storage preparation for the winter months ahead.